Bimodal VAE

 (1)

-TaxVAMB implements the VAEVAE50 mannequin from the bimodal VAE household, which fashions q(z|x1,x2), q1(z|x1) and q2(z|x2) by corresponding neural networks.
-The next ELBO-like loss L is minimized:
+TaxVAMB incorporates the VAEVAE50 model from the bimodal VAE family, which implements q(z|x1,x2), q1(z|x1), and q2(z|x2) using dedicated neural networks.
+The following ELBO-based loss L is minimized during training:

 $$beginzz_zz_[z_[log _(z_z)+log z_(z_z)] -mathrm(q(_z,z_)Vert p(z_z))-mathrmz(q(z_,z_)Vert p(z_z))] +{{mathbbz}}_{_{textz}(_z)}[{{mathbb}}_,z_zright)[log _{1}({x}_{1}z)]-mathrm{KL}(q({x}_{1})Vert p(z))] +{{mathbb{E}}}_{{p}_{textual content{paired}}({x}_{2})}[{{mathbb{E}}}_{q(z| {x}_{2})}[log {p}_{2}({x}_{2}z)]-mathrm{KL}(q({x}_{2})Vert p(z))] { {mathcal L} }_{1}{=}{{mathbb{E}}}_{{p}_{textual content{unpaired}}({x}_{1})}[{{mathbb{E}}}_{q(z| {x}_{1})}[log {p}_{1}({x}_{1}z)]-mathrm{KL}(q({x}_{1})Vert p(z))] { {mathcal L} }_{2}{=}{{mathbb{E}}}_{{p}_{textual content{unpaired}}({x}_{2})}[{{mathbb{E}}}_{q(z| {x}_{2})}[log {p}_{2}({x}_{2}z)]-mathrm{KL}(q({x}_{2})Vert p(z))] {mathcal L} {=}{ {mathcal L} }_{textual content{paired}}+{{mathcal{L}}}_{1}+{{mathcal{L}}}_{2}finish{array}$$

-with DKL (p(x)||q(x)) being the Kullback–Leibler divergence between two likelihood distributions p(x) and q(x), outlined as:
+Here, DKL (p(x)||q(x)) denotes the Kullback–Leibler divergence between two probability distributions p(x) and q(x), defined as:

 $$start{array}{l}mathrm{KL}left(pleft(xright)mathrmqleft(xright)proper)={int }_{-infty }^{infty }pleft(xright)log left(frac{pleft(xright)}{qleft(xright)}proper){rm{d}}xend{array}$$